 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 All accommodations include breakfast, mostly continental breakfast (tea, coffee, milk, bread, butter, jam).
-One dinner in Coti Chiavari is also included, based on local specialities, including a starter, a main course and a dessert.
 For your picnic lunches, there are grocery stores available to purchase your picnic for the following day.
 At certain hotels, they can be provided as a supplement (payable on the spot).
 Please note that you need to bring food for your dinner and lunch the next day for the overnight in the lighthouse.